Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Constant curvature Lorentzian surfaces

-\begin{convention} All along this paper, $\X$ will be considered solely with the action of the group $\G$.
+\begin{convention} All along this paper, $\X$ is considered solely with the action of the group $\G$.
 In order to make the text lighter, we thus drop henceforth $\G$ from our notations, and talk simply of $\X$-chart, $\X$-structure, $\X$-surface and $\X$-morphism. \end{convention}

 For any $\X$-structure on a surface $S$, each covering $\pi\colon S'\to S$ of $S$ is induced with the unique $\X$-structure for which $\pi$ is a $\X$-morphism.
 In particular, $\piun{S}$ acts on the universal cover $\tilde{S}$ by $\X$-morphisms of its $\X$-structure.
 Moreover for any $\X$-morphism $f$ from a connected open subset $U\subset\tilde{S}$ to $\X$, there exists a unique extension